Breeding-Insight/BIGr_documentation/_posts/2025-08-22-Deploying-BIGapp-with-Docker.md

 ---
-title: "Deploying BIGapp with Docker" description:"Run BIGapp without the need of installing any of its dependencies"
+title: "Deploying BIGapp with Docker"
+description: "Run BIGapp without the need of installing any of its dependencies"
-date: 2025-08-22 04:00:00 +0500
+date: 2025-08-22 10:00:00 +0500
 categories: [installation]
-tags: [bigapp, install]
+tags: [install]
 layout: post
 author: cris
 mermaid: true